 One of the main concerns of caregivers, especially those who are caregiving from far away, is their elderly parents’ safety.
 Obviously, it is of the utmost importance to ensure that their environment is as safe as possible for them to live in – especially if they are aging in place.

-There are many things to consider, such as where to put grab bars in a bathroom, kitchen safety, fall monitoring devices (think Life Alert), anti slip floor products, and even your parent’s driving ability or their capacity to care for their pets.
+There are many things to consider, such as where to put grab bars in a bathroom, kitchen safety, medical alerts and fall detection devices, anti slip floor products, and even your parent’s driving ability or their capacity to care for their pets.

 With your parents’ permission (sometimes you’ll have to twist their arm!) you can hire a professional organizer to come in and help to organize the home which should help to make it easier and more importantly safer for your parents to live in.